maverickmath/ashuku/README.txt

 #
 # An attribute can also be declared optional by setting "optional" to "true".
 In
 # this case, it won't be shown among the missing attributes for the day.
+#
+# Also, don't start any name with a "-" or make it a number, k?

 attributes:
     happiness: